 The Chairman of the Board of Directors represents the Board in its relations with third parties, apart from exceptional circumstances or in the case of specific assignments conferred upon individual Directors.
 In coordination with the Chief Executive Officer, the Chairman of the Board of Directors makes every effort to promote the values and image of the Group in all circumstances.
-In agreement with the Chief Executive Officer, the Chairman of the Board of Directors makes every effort to relations, particularly with major partners or clients and government authorities, on the domestic and international fronts, and in terms of both internal and external communications.
+In agreement with the Chief Executive Officer, the Chairman of the Board of Directors may represent the Group in its high-level relations, particularly with major partners or clients and government authorities, on the domestic and international fronts, and in terms of both internal and external communications.